nl-design-system/basis/.changeset/curvy-beans-flow.md

 '@nl-design-system/tsconfig': patch
 ---

-This was a version bump for depencies only, there were no code changes
+This was a version bump for dependencies only, there were no code changes